amcginlay/k8s-primer/content/013_anatomy_of_a_process/_index.md

 {{< /output >}}

 We can conclude from these experiments that the name of the host does not belonging merely to VMs.
-Instead, it is a setting that belongs to instances of the Linux UTS namespace.
+Instead, it is a setting that belongs to instances of the UTS namespace.
 This means we can fabricate **multiple hosts per VM**, a feat that was not possible before the Linux kernel exposed UTS namespaces.

 To ensure a smooth transition to the next section, close **both** terminal windows at this point.

 ### The Linux PID namespace (optional)

-As noted previously, there are different types of Linux namespaces that can be combined to deliver varying characteristics of process "isolation" which can help improve security.
+As noted previously, there are different types of namespaces that can be combined to deliver varying characteristics of process "isolation" which can help improve security.
-For example, a process inhabiting one bespoke [Linux PID namespaces](https://en.wikipedia.org/wiki/Linux_namespaces#Process_ID_.28pid.29) can only observe another process if that process also inhabits the same bespoke Linux PID namespace.
+For example, a process inhabiting one bespoke [PID namespaces](https://en.wikipedia.org/wiki/Linux_namespaces#Process_ID_.28pid.29) can only observe another process if that process also inhabits the same bespoke PID namespace.

-Try out Linux PID namespaces for yourself by creating a pair of terminal windows (**shell one** and **shell two**) inside Cloud9.
+Try out PID namespaces for yourself by creating a pair of terminal windows (**shell one** and **shell two**) inside Cloud9.

 Execute the following from **both** shells to verify that a long list of processes running on the VM can be viewed.
 ```bash
 sudo ps -e
 ```

-Execute the following in **both** shells to build bespoke Linux PID namespaces, **one in each shell**.
+Execute the following in **both** shells to build bespoke PID namespaces, **one in each shell**.
 ```bash
 ls -l /proc/$$/ns/pid                  # original namespace
 sudo unshare --pid --mount --fork bash # a little more unshare complexity this time